minimaxir/aitextgen/README.md

 ai.generate(10, prompt="ROMEO:")
 ```

 Want to run aitextgen and finetune GPT-2?
-Use the Colab notebooks in the Demos section, or follow the documentation to see how you can run these tools on Google Cloud Platform at maximum cost efficiency!
+Use the Colab notebooks in the Demos section, or follow the documentation to get more information and learn some helpful tips!

-## Helpful Notes
+## Known Issues

-- To convert a GPT-2 model trained using earlier TensorFlow-based finetuning tools such as gpt-2-simple to the PyTorch format, use the transformers-cli command and the [instructions here](https://huggingface.co/transformers/converting_tensorflow_models.html) to convert the checkpoint (where `OPENAI_GPT2_CHECKPOINT_PATH` is the _folder_ containing the model)
-- When running on Google Cloud Platform (including Google Colab), it's recommended to download the TF-based GPT-2 from the Google API vs. downloading the PyTorch GPT-2 from Huggingface as the download will be _much_ faster and also saves Huggingface some bandwidth.
-- If you want to generate text from a GPU, you must manually move the model to the GPU (it will not be done automatically to save GPU VRAM for training).
-Either call `to_gpu=True` when loading the model or call `to_gpu()` from the aitextgen object.
-- Encoding your text dataset before moving it to a cloud/remote server is _strongly_ recommended.
-You can do that quickly from the CLI (`aitextgen encode text.txt`) Thanks to a few tricks, the file size is reduced by about 2/3, and the encoded text will instantly load!
-- If you're making a micro-GPT-2 model, using a GPU with a large batch size is recommended, and will decrease loss faster than even with a TPU.
+- TPUs cannot be used to train a model: although you _can_ train an aitextgen model on TPUs by setting `n_tpu_cores=8` in an appropriate runtime, and the training loss indeed does decrease, there are a number of miscellaneous blocking problems: see [this GitHub issue](https://github.com/minimaxir/aitextgen/issues/3).
+- TorchScript exporting, although it works with `ai.export()`, behaves oddly when reloaded back into Python, and is therefore not supported (yet).
+- Finetuning the 355M GPT-2 model or larger on a GPU will cause the GPU to go OOM, even 16 GB VRAM GPUs (355M _does_ work with FP16 + 16 GB VRAM however).
+This is a [known issue with the Transformers GPT-2 implementation](https://github.com/huggingface/transformers/pull/2356), unfortunately.

 ## Upcoming Features

 The current release (v0.1) of aitextgen **is considered to be a beta**, targeting the most common use cases.
-The Notebooks and examples written so far are tested to work, but more fleshing out of the docs/use cases will be done over the next few months.
+The Notebooks and examples written so far are tested to work, but more fleshing out of the docs/use cases will be done over the next few months in addition to fixing the known issues noted above.

 The next versions of aitextgen (and one of the reasons I made this package in the first place) will have native support for _schema-based generation_. (see [this repo](https://github.com/minimaxir/gpt-2-keyword-generation) for a rough proof-of-concept)